4 Ways To Calculate Fuel Consumption (incl. calculator)

 The formula for the calculation of relative fuel consumption in miles per gallon

 It’s a different perspective on the same problem.
-This value tells the distance you can travel with one gallon of fuel.

 The “times 100” trick is not necessary here.
 With almost 4 to 5 liters of diesel, a truck can drive such a long distance that the value ends up being a number well above zero.

-Why do I write 4 to 5 liters?
 Now, there are two different gallons.
 The imperial gallon with 4,54609 liters, and the US liquid gallon with 3,785411784 liters.
 (Source: Wikipedia)

 Once I had an experience.